 The United States Government is the largest publisher of information.
 The mission of the Government Printing Office dates "to 1813 when Congress determined to make information regarding the work of the three branches of Government available to all Americans.
 The U.S Government Printing Office (GPO) provides publishing & dissemination services for the official & authentic government publications to Congress, Federal agencies, Federal depository libraries, & the American public."

 The Government Documents print collection is located in the basement of Renne Library in compact shelving.
-The microform collection is located in the AV Room also in the basement of the library.
-The Library collects approximately 70% of all U.S. publications.
+The microform collection is located on the 4th floor of the library.
+Microform readers are conveniently located in the same area.
+The Library collects approximately 80% of all U.S. publications.
 Documents are available electronically, in print or micoform.
 Not all of the government documents appear in the catalog.
 To verify whether we have a title, it is best to check the physical collection.

 The Laws establishing the depository library system date back to the late 1850s.
 Key legislation that solidified the system as we know it can be found in the Printing Act of 1895 and the Depository Library Act of 1962.
 There are approximately 1,250 depository libraries of which 85 are Regional Depositories (they select everything and keep everything).
 The remaining are Selective Depositories (select what they want and may discard after 5 years).
 The University of Montana in Missoula is the closest Regional to Bozeman (www.lib.umt.edu).